List of The Pretender characters: Jacob

-Deceased twin brother to Sydney.
-He was once a "Special Expediter" at The Centre.
-He was the one who signed off on the paperwork that transferred Jarod to the custody of The Centre, but it was Mr. Fenigor who actually had Jarod abducted.
-Jacob was put into a near-permanent coma after he attempted to complain about his duties at The Centre.
-He revived briefly on two occasions, and survived an assassination attempt by The Centre in 1967, but eventually died of a brain-infesting virus in 1998.
+A deceased twin brother to Sydney, he was once a "special expediter" at the Centre.
+He was who signed off on the paperwork that transferred Jarod to the custody of the Centre, but Mr. Fenigor was who actually had Jarod abducted.
+Jacob was put into a near-permanent coma after he attempted to complain about his duties at the Centre.
+He revived briefly on two occasions, and survived an assassination attempt by the Centre in 1967, but eventually died of a brain-infesting virus in 1998.